Guides

 Further TransportationTransportation costs to move the consignment from the port to its final destination.

-Import DocumentationAcquiring all necessary documentation, such as import licenses or permits, to clear the cargo through customs.
+Import DocumentationAcquiring all necessary documentation, such as import licences or permits, to clear the cargo through customs.

 CIF in eCommerce: The Seller’s Perspective